Behavior

 While well-socialized dogs can adjust their behavior depending on the personality of the other dog, a dog who’s been isolated or unsocialized may not “speak dog” fluently, leading to misread signals or conflict.

-When Dogs Don’t Understand Each Other
+When Dogs Misunderstand Each Other (And Why Conflicts Happen)

 Two dogs meeting at the park.